-12.1 National Planning Policy guidance in relation to the principle of the demolition of and replacement of residential units can be seen in Planning Policy Wales (Edition 10, 2018).
-PPW states that new development the green Belt/open countryside should be strictly controlled.
-One case where development in such a location is appropriate is when that is for replacement.
+12.1 National Planning Policy guidance in relation to the principle of the replacements dwellings can be found in Planning Policy Wales (Edition 10, 2018).
+PPW states that new development on greenfield/open countryside should be strictly controlled.
+An instance where development in such a location may be permitted is when it's for a replacement dwelling.